LackingInGrav1tas/chc/README.md

 immutable variable = 5; #5#
 variable = 3; #ERROR#
 ```
-The variable types currently supported by CHC are: string and numbers
+The variable types currently supported by CHC are: string, booleans, and numbers

 **FUNCTIONS:**
 input: